elmolaygo/website/readme.md

 # Hello!
 This is elmolaygo!

-I need a website and I chose Github to put it up!
+I need a website and I chose Netlify to put it up!

 Why?
-Because github's servers are fast!
+Because Netlify servers are fast!
 And fast = nice!